The Ensigns of Command

 "The Ensigns of Command" is the second episode of the third season of the syndicated American science fiction television series Star Trek: The Next Generation, the 50th episode overall, first broadcast on October 2, 1989.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Lieutenant Commander Data (Brent Spiner) must convince a reluctant colony of more than 15,000 to prepare for immediate evacuation while Captain Picard (Patrick Stewart) attempts to negotiate a three-week reprieve from aliens intent on colonizing the planet themselves in four days and wiping out any humans found there.

 Plot

-The Federation starship Enterprise, under the command of Captain Jean-Luc Picard (Patrick Stewart), receives an automated message from the Sheliak: Remove the humans on planet Tau Cygni V in four days.
-The Sheliak are a non-humanoid species with little regard for human life and would exterminate any humans found in their path.
-Their message is only due to their obligation under a treaty with the Federation to notify their intention to colonize before taking further action.
+The Enterprise, under the command of Captain Jean-Luc Picard (Patrick Stewart), receives a message from the Sheliak, a reclusive alien race: Remove the humans on their planet Tau Cygni V within three days, or the Sheliak will exterminate them.

-There is no record of a Federation colony ship being sent there as it contains levels of hyperonic radiation lethal to humans, which doesn't explain why the Sheliak indicate otherwise.
-The Enterprise arrives in the system to find what looks to be a small colony on the surface.
-The android Second Officer, Lt.
-Cmdr.
-Data (Brent Spiner), takes a shuttlecraft to the planet to coordinate the evacuation as he is the only crewmember unaffected by the radiation.
-Once he arrives, he finds that the sensor readings were incorrect.
-He is informed by local greeters Haritath (Mark L. Taylor) and Kentor (Richard Allen) that it is a colony of 15,253 people, the descendants of the wayward colony ship Artemis launched 92 years prior.
-The colonists' ancestors found a means to survive within the radiation but initially suffered heavy loss of life before an effective defense was found.

-Although it would normally be a simple matter of beaming the colonists off the planet, hyperonic radiation renders the transporters useless.
-Because of this, a complete evacuation of the planet would take an estimated three weeks, and the Sheliak are not willing to give the Federation any extra time beyond the three days required by the treaty.